BSc(Hons), BArch(Hons), ARB, RIBA, ARIAS

 BArch(Hons), DipArch, ARB

 Lucie trained at Edinburgh College of Art, completing her studies in 2010 and joining the practice at the start of 2015.
 She has over 4 years professional experience in design-led practices where she worked on a broad range of projects from small scale residential to large urban masterplans.
 Throughout that time she has also taught at Edinburgh School of Architecture and Landscape Architecture and continues to do so when opportunities arise.
-Lucie is currently working on the Forth Rail Bridge visitor centre, Camuscross community hub on the Isle of Skye a private house in Midlothian.
+Lucie is currently part of the team helping to deliver Tyninghame Steading; a large mixed-use development in East Lothian.

 BArch (Hons), MArch (Hons), ARB

-Eilidh joined WT Architecture in June 2016.
-She completed her studies at the Glasgow School of Art and University of Edinburgh and has accumulated over six years experience working for distinguished practices in Japan, Norway and Scotland.
+Eilidh jointed WT Architecture in June 2016.
+She completed her studies at Glasgow School of Art and the University of Edinburgh and has accumulated over seven years experience working for distinguished practices in Japan, Norway and Scotland.
 She has worked on a range of projects from private residential houses to large museums and galleries and complex laboratories.

-Eilidh is currently Project Architect for a private residence in North Queensferry, an extension to a C-Listed house in Elie and a family home in Renfrewshire.
+Eilidh is Project Architect for a number of smaller projects including The Sand House in Elie and is working alongside Calum and Lucie on Tyninghame Steading.
 She enjoys working closely with original concepts and collaborating with the client, design team and contractor throughout the design and construction process.
-Eilidh also has over three years experience using BIM software and is currently working alongside others in office to help implement this in future WT Architecture projects.
+Eilidh also has over four years experience in using BIM software and uses ArchiCAD on all of her projects.
+She is working closely with others in the office to help implement this in future projects.

 BArch(Hons), DipArch, MArch, ARB